 - In keeping with our mission, vision and core values, the goal of this Code is to provide ethical guidelines for members to follow and against which they can assess their own performance.
 However, the Code does not prescribe how members should act in all situations.
 Moreover, it is understood that not all members engage in all of the areas or activities of international education addressed in this Code.

 - Members accept and agree to abide by this Code by virtue of their membership in CBIE.
 Members shall hold responsibility for individuals who act for or represent them in international education endeavours.
 Those signing the Code on behalf of the member shall bring the existence and content of the Code to the attention of their representatives involved in international education, who shall uphold this Code at all times.

 - Members shall ensure that risk management and emergency protocols are in place, and cover all aspects of international education in which they engage.

-- Moreover, members shall be aware of the Call to Action issued by the International Association of Universities (Affirming Academic Values in Internationalization in Higher Education, April 2012) and the International Student Mobility Charter developed by the Network of International Education Associations (September 2012), in both of which CBIE is a member, and shall endeavour to follow the principles and guidelines found therein.
+- Moreover, members shall be aware of the International Student Mobility Charter developed by the Network of International Education Associations (September 2012), of which CBIE is a member, and shall endeavour to follow the principles and guidelines found therein.

 II.
 Professionals Engaged in International education